 - Do not close Pacer during the syncing process.

-- Tap Restart Now and restart your Pacer app.
+- Restart your Pacer app.

 - All of your historical data should now be synced with Apple Health, and future data should automatically sync.